Maximizing the number of integer pairs summing to powers of 2 via graph labeling and solving restricted systems of

-For $n=17$, Theorem~\ref{th:gbound} implies that $g(17)\leq 32$.
-If an admissible graph with $32$ edges exists, the minimum degree should be at least $3$.
-There are $1023100$ such candidate graphs, which is possible to check directly although it would be quite time consuming.
-Instead, we approached this problem from another side---by constructing candidate graphs from the maximal admissible graphs of order $16$ as explained below.
-This way we established that there are no admissible graph of order $17$ with $32$ edges, thus proving that $g(17)=31$.
+For order $n=17$, Theorem~\ref{th:gbound}(I) implies that any admissible graph of size $\ell(17)+1=32$ should have the minimum degree $\geq 3$.
+In fact, the minimum degree should be exactly $3$, since otherwise the size would be at least $17\cdot 4/2=34$.
+There are $1,023,100$ such candidate graphs, which, in principle, are possible to inspect directly, although it would be quite time consuming.
+Instead, we approached this problem from another angle: noticing that the removal of a vertex of degree $3$ from an admissible graph of order $17$ and size $32$ results in a maximum admissible graph (MAG) of order $16$.
+We constructed all MAGs of order $16$ as explained in Section~\ref{sec:MAG} and established that neither one extends to an admissible graph of order $17$ and size $32$, thus proving that $g(17)=\ell(17)=31$.